DYFE

-DYFE (97.5 FM) is a non-commercial radio station owned and operated by Far East Broadcasting Company.
+DYFE (97.5 FM) is a non-commercial radio station owned and operated by the Far East Broadcasting Company.
 Its studio and transmitter are located at Unit 4A, 4th floor, Catjoy Building, P. Burgos St., Tacloban.
-It broadcasts on Weekdays 5:00 AM to 8:00 PM and Saturdays 5:00 AM to 5:00 PM.

 The frequency was formerly owned by Radio GMA under the brand Campus Radio.
 On March 31, 2010, it closed down due to lack of advertisers' support and financial problems.
 A few years later, it was used by FEBC for emergency broadcasts.
 On May 22, 2018, it was inaugurated as DYFE.